Links

 Deploy on a kubernetes cluster using our official helm chart.

-Prerequisites Details
+Prerequisites

-Installing the Chart
+1. Add the Chart Repository

 helm repo add rocketchat https://rocketchat.github.io/helm-charts

-We recommend defining the configuration parameters inside a Values.yaml file with at least the non-root user's password and the root password before passing it to helm.
+We recommend defining the configuration parameters inside a values.yaml file with at least the non-root user's password and the root password before passing it to Helm.
 You must set at least the database and root password in the values file.

 mongodb: